jrenaud90/CyRK/README.md

 # Import the required functions from CyRK
 from CyRK cimport cysolve_ivp, DiffeqFuncType, WrapCySolverResult, CySolveOutput, PreEvalFunc

-# Note that currently you must provide the "const void* args, PreEvalFunc pre_eval_func" as inputs even if they are unused.
+# Note that currently you must provide the "char* args, PreEvalFunc pre_eval_func" as inputs even if they are unused.
 # See "Advanced CySolver.md" in the documentation for information about these parameters.
-cdef void cython_diffeq(double* dy, double t, double* y, const void* args, PreEvalFunc pre_eval_func) noexcept nogil:
+cdef void cython_diffeq(double* dy, double t, double* y, char* args, PreEvalFunc pre_eval_func) noexcept nogil:

     # Unpack args
     # CySolver assumes an arbitrary data type for additional arguments.
 So we must cast them to the array of